keeday/LanistaBrowser/README.md

 **Items Database**

 Provides a fully searchable database for all of Lanista's weapons, shields, equipment, and consumables with advanced filters.
-Mark specific items as favorites to find them easier later (e.g., in Theory Crafter).
+Mark specific items as favorites to find them easier (e.g., in Theory Crafter).

 **Timers and Reminders** (Upcoming)